-You can bring good out of the evil we have done.
+you can bring good out of the evil we have done.
 You can use the circumstances we find difficult, to draw us into cooperation with you, our Creator God.

 Your Spirit fills the universe with possibilities so that, from the very heart of things, something new can always emerge.
-You want to work with us.
-May you count on our cooperation.
+May we be open to the new possibilities your Spirit brings.
 Amen.

-Based on Pope Francis, "On Care for Our Common Home," Laudato Si, paragraph 80 help us to redefine our notions of progress, for technological and economic development which does not leave in its wake a better world and an integrally higher quality of life cannot be considered progress.
+Based on Pope Francis', "On Care for Our Common Home," Laudato Si, paragraph 80 help us to redefine our notions of progress; because technological and economic development which do not leave in their wake a better world, and an integrally higher quality of life, cannot be considered progress.
 Amen.